sindresorhus/map-obj/readme.md

 Type: `object`
 Default: `{}`

-The target object to map properties on to.
+Target object to map properties on to.

 ## Related